whimsical-seeker/SchoolAIKit-Text-Knowledge-graphs-and-search-chat/README.md

 6. Instantiate a graph object and construct a graph
 7. Construct and display a graph using Pyvis and seaborn.

-Next Steps:
-The following enhancements are planned for the project:

-Improve entity recognition and reduce ambiguous terms.
-Integrate the knowledge graph with external Wikipedia knowledge graphs.
-Develop a chatbot for interactive learning.

-The open source community has been helpful have been able to rely on github repositories and open licences as given below (rahulnayak, MIT license)

-Please note that
-1. Text reading
-2. Cleaning -removal of stopwords, le
-3. Scan the text for stopwords and remove the lines which have only variable names or figure names which would add noise to the system through word tokens .
-4. Remove special characters strip unnecessary spaces
-5. Glive Embedding

 # Tech Framework